-Most patients (73%) received any cardiac medications during the admission, mostly diuretics (69%), angiotensin-converting-enzyme inhibitors (ACEI) (69%), and beta-blockers (64%).
+Most patients (73%) received cardiac medications during the admission, mostly diuretics (69%), angiotensin-converting-enzyme inhibitors (69%), and beta-blockers (64%).
 No treatment with gammaglobulin or steroids was administered.
 Up to 35% of cases required inotropic support, whereas advanced circulatory support with extracorporeal membrane oxygenation or pacemaker implantation was required in 2.5% of cases.
-Up to 43% of patients were classified as having an early poor outcome and 16% as having a late, poor outcome.
-The mortality rate secondary to cardiac causes was 5%, all cases during the first hospitalisation, with no cases of heart transplantation.
-The median length of stay of hospitalisation was 6 (3-13) d.
-LV dysfunction or dilation persisted in up to 38% and 12% of patients after the hospital discharge and after one year of follow-up respectively.
+Up to 43% of patients were classified as having an early poor outcome and 16% as having a late poor outcome.
+The mortality rate secondary to cardiac causes was 5%, all cases during the first hospitalization with no cases of heart transplantation.
+The median length of hospitalization was 6 (3-13) d.
+LV dysfunction or dilation persisted in up to 38% and 12% of patients, respectively after the hospital discharge and after 1 year of follow-up.
 The spontaneous recovery rate of LV function was 69% during the first year of follow-up.
-Only one patient presented a permanent and significant non-cardiac complication, which was cerebral palsy due to prolonged cardiac arrest after acute AVB.
+Only one patient presented a permanent and significant non-cardiac complication, which was cerebral palsy due to prolonged cardiac arrest after acute atrioventricular block.

 Risk factors for poor outcome at presentation

-In univariate analysis (Table 2 and Table 3), age < 2 years, diagnosis, > 7 d from initial symptoms, NT-proBNP admission levels > 5000 pg/mL, and LVEF < 30% predicted both early and late, poor outcome.
+Upon univariate analysis (Table 2 and Table 3), age < 2 years, diagnosis > 7 d from initial symptoms, NT-proBNP admission levels > 5000 pg/mL, and LVEF < 30% predicted both early and late poor outcome.
 In multivariate analysis (Table 4 and Table 5), an initial LVEF < 30% remained the only significant predictor for early and late poor outcome in children with myocarditis.

 Clinical and biochemical markers associated with LV systolic dysfunction on echocardiography at presentation

-LVEF correlated well with age (r = 0.51, P = 0.005), days from initial symptoms (r = -0.31; P = 0.045), and NT-proBNP levels (r = 0.66, P = 0.001), but not with Troponin T (r = -0.05, P = 0.730) or CRP levels (r = -0.13, P = 0.391) (Figure 2).
-NT-proBNP presented a high diagnostic accuracy for severe LV systolic dysfunction on echocardiography, with an AUC of 0.931 (95%CI: 0.858-0.995, P = 0.001) (Figure 3).
-The best cut-off point was 2000 pg/mL, with a sensitivity of 90%, specificity of 81%, positive predictive value of 60% and negative predictive value of 96%.
+LVEF correlated well with age (r = 0.51, P = 0.005), days from initial symptoms (r = -0.31; P = 0.045), and NT-proBNP levels (r = 0.66, P = 0.001), but not with troponin T (r = -0.05, P = 0.730) or CRP levels (r = -0.13, P = 0.391) (Figure 2).
+NT-proBNP presented a high diagnostic accuracy for severe LV systolic dysfunction on echocardiography, with an area under the curve of 0.931 (95%CI: 0.858-0.995, P = 0.001) (Figure 3).
+The best cut-off point was 2000 pg/mL with a sensitivity of 90%, specificity of 81%, positive predictive value of 60%, and negative predictive value of 96%.

 DISCUSSION

-In this retrospective study, we described the clinical presentation and diagnostic methods’ findings of 42 children with a clinical diagnosis of myocarditis.
-Also, we provided some clues to improve the early recognition and define possible early predictors for poor outcome in these patients.
+In this retrospective study, we described the clinical presentation and diagnostic method findings of 42 children with a clinical diagnosis of myocarditis.
+Also, we provided clues to improve the early recognition of myocarditis and define possible early predictors for poor outcome in these patients.

-The challenging diagnostic of pediatric myocarditis
+The challenges of diagnosing pediatric myocarditis